-Deferred tax expense of \$31.3 million was recorded for 2016 compared with a deferred tax expense of \$3.5 million for 2015.
-The change in deferred tax expense is primarily due to the current year utilization of net operating loss carryforwards in the U.S. which offset taxable income from the gains on the sales of nine non-strategic U.S. outdoor markets during the first quarter of 2016 and the sale of the Company's Australia business during the fourth quarter of 2016.
-The current year federal deferred tax expenses was partially offset by foreign deferred tax benefit attributable to the release of \$43.3 million of valuation allowance against certain net operating losses in France.
-Due to positive evidence that now exists, the Company expects to realize the benefit of these net operating loss carryforwards in the future.
+Deferred tax expense of \$31.3 million was recorded for 2016 compared with a deferred tax expense of \$3.3 million for 2015.
+The change in deferred tax expense is primarily due to the utilization of net operating loss carryforwards in the U.S. which offset taxable income from the gains on the sales of nine non-strategic U.S. outdoor markets during the first quarter of 2016 and the sale of the Company's Australia business during the fourth quarter of 2016.
+The 2016 federal deferred tax expense was partially offset by foreign deferred tax benefit attributable to the release of \$43.3 million of valuation allowance against certain net operating losses in France.